23 Instagram Feeds Run by Blue Blooded Ladies You Should Follow

 Being a fan of the fit and style of 1930s-50s jeans cuts, her favourite feature on jeans be the cinch back buckle.
 She’s also a big fan of vintage workwear, so holes, fades, darnings, and other repairs really make her heart beat a little faster too.

-Jess is the lady behind Aegis Handcraft and a self-proclaimed “proud weirdo and workaholic who enjoys drinking the occasional milkshake in the shower.”
+Jess is the lady behind Poorwill (formerly Aegis Handcraft) and a self-proclaimed “proud weirdo and workaholic who enjoys drinking the occasional milkshake in the shower.”
 She also loves wearing men’s jeans and denim in general!

 Instagram has allowed me to find my tribe.
 I’ve met so many new friends!
 It’s also helped my grow my brand, and it serves as a great source for inspiration.”